paulombweber/terraform-presentation/README.md

 # Commands

-terraform apply = Creates the infrastructure npm run build = Build the code to js(if needed) func azure functionapp publish syncbackend --javascript = Deploy the function code
+terraform init = initializes the terraform terraform plan = create and display a execution plan terraform apply = Creates the infrastructure npm run build = Build the code to js(if needed) func azure functionapp publish syncbackend --javascript = Deploy the function code